SazzGuy/SazzGuy/README.md

 ### Partial Word Writer - Assistive Typing Tool
 *Python, Flask, NLP*

-- Co-built an accessibility focused typing assistant that predicts partial words to reduce keystrokes.
+- Co-built an accessibility focused typing assistant that predicts based on partial words to reduce keystrokes.
 - Implemented probabilistic text prediction and backend APIs to support adaptive typing workflows.
 - Designed for clarity, speed, and extensibility.

+---

+### Automated Apartment Finder
+*Python, SQL, Data Pipelines*

+- Designed modular scripts to extract, clean, and normalize rental data from multiple sources.
+- Built a data ingestion and storage pipeline using SQL to enable structured querying and comparative analysis.
+- Focused on maintainability, performance, and reproducible data processing workflows.

 ---